Our Team

 - Founder and Director

-With a background in art, and a passion for early childhood education, Hisao Ihara founded Tokyo Children’s Garden in 2016 with a vision of combining the beauty of Japanese education with an international approach.
+With a love for art and a deep passion for early childhood education, Hisao Ihara founded Tokyo Children’s Garden in 2016, dreaming of a place where the beauty of Japanese education meets an international approach—a space where children could grow through creativity, curiosity, and connection.

 ANN NISHIGAYA